TeeOkome/Pre-seeds-Program/CONTRIBUTING.md

 4. **Partnerships**: Collaborate with us to deliver the course (in a cohort-based training or workshop format) or connect us with organisations and individuals who could benefit.
 5. **Hosting**: Host this program on your educational platform.
 7. **Publicity**: Spread the word about the program and its potential impact!

+## How can I get started with contributing?